kiranshahi/Life-expectancy-prediction/README.md

-# CS5812 Predictive Data Analysis
+# Prediction of life expectancy